melissawebster/melissawebster/README.md

 [![My Skills](https://skills.thijs.gg/icons?i=py,javascript,html,css,git,sqlite)](https://skills.thijs.gg)

-- 🌱 Python, JavaScript, HTML, CSS, Git, SQL, Django
+- 🌱 Python, JavaScript, HTML, CSS, Git, SQL
 - 💻 Used to work as a graphic artist and English teacher
 - 🎮 Also interested in game development (Unity and Unreal)
 - 🌿 No to coffee, yes to mate herb